-An avid meditator, outdoor enthusiast, urban chicken farmer, and health junkie, Jenny stays on the cutting edge of relationship science to bring her clients the best tools and research to optimize their relationships today…with themselves and with others.
+An avid meditator, outdoor enthusiast, weightlifter, and health junkie, Jenny stays on the cutting edge of relationship science to bring her clients the best tools and research to optimize their relationships today…with themselves and with others.

 Ready to see how Jenny might be able to support you in getting to your “something more”?
 Call today at (720) 457-3342 and our Client Ambassador with help you get scheduled.

 And...if you are interested in education, certifications & memberships, here you go:

 - Bachelor of Arts, Sociology: Southern Oregon State College

 - Master of Arts, Women's Studies: University of Arizona

 - Master of Science in Counseling, Marriage, Family & Child Therapy: University of Phoenix

 - Pranic Healing Level 1